getsentry/gitbot/README.md

 Production deployment: `https://sentry-deploy-sync-hook-dwunkkvj6a-uc.a.run.app`
 Staging deployment: `https://sentry-deploy-sync-hook-staging-dwunkkvj6a-uc.a.run.app`

-Staging uploads the Docker image and deploys automatically once changes are merged on `master`.
-This is done by calling `./bin/upload.sh && ./bin/deploy.sh staging`.
+The CI uploads the Docker image and deploys it once changes are merged on `master`.

 If you want to make deployments to production or a PR follow the next steps.